Belmont, California

 Belmont is a city in San Mateo County, California, United States.
-It is in the San Francisco Bay Area, on the San Francisco Peninsula about halfway between San Francisco and San Jose.
+It is in the San Francisco Bay Area, on the San Francisco Peninsula about halfway between San Francisco and San Jose, on the northern edge of California’s Silicon Valley.
 It was originally part of Rancho de las Pulgas, for which one of its main roads, the Alameda de las Pulgas, is named.
 The city was incorporated in 1926.
 Its population was 28,335 at the 2020 census.

 Ralston Hall is a historic landmark built by Bank of California founder William Chapman Ralston on the campus of Notre Dame de Namur University, and is also home to Notre Dame High School.
 It was built around a villa formerly owned by Count Leonetto Cipriani, an Italian aristocrat.
 The locally famous "Waterdog Lake" is also located in the foothills and highlands of Belmont.
 A surviving structure from the Panama–Pacific International Exposition is on Belmont Avenue (another is the Palace of Fine Arts in San Francisco).
 The building was brought to Belmont by E.D.
 Swift shortly after the exposition closed in 1915.

 The city is bordered by San Mateo to the north, the San Francisco Public Utilities Commission's Peninsula Watershed of the to the west, Redwood Shores to the east, and San Carlos to the south.

 Belmont has a smoking ordinance, passed in January 2009, which bans smoking in all businesses and multi-story apartments and condominiums; the ordinance has been described as one of the strictest in the nation.

 Etymology

-Belmont was originally part of Rancho de las Pulgas, granted to Californio politician José Darío Argüello in 1795.

 The name is believed to derive from the Italian bel monte, meaning "beautiful mountain."
 The town was named for the "symmetrically rounded eminence" nearby.